-GDPR is a very hot topic right now, but what does the shortcut GDPR stand for, what does GDPR contain and is your company affected by it?
-Why do companies have to fear fines of up to 20 million Euro if they don`t comply with GDPR guidelines?
+"GDPR" is at present a very current topic.
+What does the abbreviation stand for, what does GDPR contain and is your company affected by it?
+Why do penalties threaten up to 20 million euros, if enterprises do not convert the defaults of the GDPR?

 It`s not easy to retain an overview of this «jungle», given almost daily updates and articles.

 The European Data Protection Regulation (EU-DSGVO), also called General Data Protection Regulation (GDPR) internationally, came into force in all EU member states on 25th May 2018.

 Legally binding for companies domiciled in the EU, the regulation also concerns companies from third party countries – such as Switzerland.
 Simply put, the law dictates new and stricter rules on personal data to companies, government agencies as well as non-profit and other organisations – irrespectively of where they are domiciled worldwide, if:

 1) They offer goods or services to customers in the EU or if